Cloaklet/Cloak/README.md

 - `gocryptfs` requires `FUSE` to function.
 For macOS please install `OSXFUSE`.
 - Windows is not supported, because `gocryptfs` does not work on Windows.
 - Avoid committing `statik` module because it contains large blob of files produced by the frontend project.
+- If you are building the app yourself, missing `libxapp-dev` would not result in error; But when running the built AppImage on Linux Mint, menu item will lose highlighting.

 # Credits